 - Complete the Application for Enrolment and return signed with: - (a) Enrolment Application Fee (Non-refundable.
-Paid prior to attending any interview.
+To be paid at the interview.
 No guarantee of enrollment.
-Kindergarten cut-off date 30 May of each year. - (b) Copies of student's Birth Certificate, Baptism Certificate and Immunisation Certificate - (c) Evidence of Australian citizenship must be produced.
+Kindergarten cut-off date is 31 July of each year. - (b) Copies of student's Birth Certificate, Baptism Certificate and Immunisation Certificate - (c) Evidence of Australian citizenship must be produced.
 If not an Australian citizen, copies of all documentation stating visa/residency status and Passport. - (d) Copies of most recent two school reports (other than Kindergarten application), ALL NAPLAN results (dependent on Stage completed).
 (All Reports to be officially translated into English if Reports are from non-English speaking countries) - (e) Copies of two family references (1 x character and 1 x professional) from non-related individuals - Please Note: Completing and forwarding all the above does not constitute nor guarantee enrolment.